santacml/pilim/README.md

 Here are the things we are planning to add to the repo, in order of priority:

 - Document original repo
-  - add comments and explanations to main testing/training/class files
+  - add comments and explanations to main testing/training files
-  - Remove unnecessary files and any useless comments
   - Updated FKR  results
 - Document torch-style repo
   - main testing/training file comments